 There is a quick thing you can do with zucchini and garlic – or leave the garlic out – that is an instant supper.
 Cook some rice to go with it, if you like,or some pasta with butter and black pepper, and your hunger will be satisfied.

 I always wonder – what is the proper name for these beauties – courgette or zucchini?
 Both names are slightly romantic – I try to stick to zucchini because it’s Australian, but sometimes courgette sounds better.
 Courgettes and Garlic, a quick and utterly delicious dish, perfect on its own and also perfect with pasta.

 A whole-heartedly winter dish, this bake combines aniseed-flavoured fennel with the soft beauty of potatoes and white beans..
 And, if you go for the alternative noted below the recipe, Jerusalem artichokes can feature too.
 You probably know that we adore dishes that go into the oven on cold winter days – they warm us, and both scent and warm the kitchen and living areas.
 It draws the family together, addicted as we are to warmth and flavours, and by the time the meal is served everyone is laughing and the wine is already poured.

-Similar dishes include Baked Fennel Stuffed with Feta, Baked Fennel with a Creamy Sauce, Pasta, Cabbage and Cheese Bake, Eggplant and Zucchini Bake, and Potatoes Baked with Tomatoes and Cumin.
+Similar dishes include 50 of our Best Garlic Recipes, Baked Fennel Stuffed with Feta, Baked Fennel with a Creamy Sauce, Pasta, Cabbage and Cheese Bake, Eggplant and Zucchini Bake, and Potatoes Baked with Tomatoes and Cumin.